1. Home

 Treat to shareholders

-Post-merger, the public shareholders will own 100% of HDFC Bank and existing shareholders of HDFC will own 41% of the bank.
-A treat to shareholders is, that HDFC shareholders will receive shares in the ratio of 1:1.68.
-Meaning if you hold 25 shares of HDFC you will receive 42 shares of HDFC Bank.
+HDFC is the promoter of HDFC with a 21% stake.
+However, following the merger, HDFC Bank will own all the subsidiaries and associate companies of HDFC Ltd, eliminating HDFCs shareholding in the bank.
+Post-merger, the public shareholders will own 100% of HDFC Bank, and existing shareholders of HDFC will own 41%.
+A treat to shareholders is that HDFC shareholders will receive shares in the ratio of 1:1.68.
+If you hold 25 shares of HDFC, you will receive 42 shares of HDFC Bank.

 2nd Largest Company by Market Cap

-The merger announcement of the two financial giants pleased the traders and investors.
-On 5th April, HDFC rose ~14% achieving a market cap of Rs.
-5,05,725.10 crore and HDFC Bank jumped ~10% to top the market cap of Rs.
+The merger announcement of the two financial giants pleased traders and investors.
+On 5th April, HDFC rose ~14%, achieving a market cap of Rs.
+5,05,725.10 crore, and HDFC Bank jumped ~10% to top the market cap of Rs.
 9,16,927.47 crore.
 The sum of the market capitalization of the twin came to Rs.
 14,22,652.57 crore.

 HDFC